 They rested on the weekly Sabbath which fell that year on Nisan 17 --the day after they bought and prepared the spices.
 The weekly Sabbath is one of the most holy of all Sabbaths, except for Yom Kippur.
 In the weekly Sabbath no work can be done according to the 4th commandment in the Law of Ten Commandments.

-Matthew 28:1 After the Sabbaths [plural], when it was growing light on the "first of Sabbaths", Mary Magdalene and the other Mary came to view the grave.
+Matthew 28:1 After the Sabbaths [plural], when it was growing light on SUNDAY, Mary Magdalene and the other Mary came to view the grave.

-But the fact that this verse, Matthew 28:1, mentions "after the sabbaths," (plural) shows that there was more than one Sabbath between Yeshua's death and His resurrection.
-Therefore, after the two Sabbaths (the 15th and the 17th of Nisan) had passed, when it was dawn of the "First of Sabbaths" (18th of Nisan), the women came to the tomb.
+The fact that this verse, Matthew 28:1, mentions "after the sabbaths," (plural) shows that there was more than one Sabbath between Yeshua's death and His resurrection.
+Therefore, after the two Sabbaths (the 15th and the 17th of Nisan) had passed, when it was Sunday dawn (18th of Nisan), the women came to the tomb.

-But on the First of Sabbaths, at early dawn, they came to the tomb carrying the spices which they had prepared, and certain [others] with them,
+But on SUNDAY, at early dawn, they came to the tomb carrying the spices which they had prepared, and certain [others] with them,

 |In conclusion, we